Healthy Homes Assessment Kaiwharawhara

 What We Do

-As building inspectors, we take on all issues associated with professional house inspections.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements of specialist house examinations.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of solutions to ensure that you are completely aware of the state of any property that you might be contemplating buying or selling in addition to other solutions.
+We are specialised in a range of solutions to ensure that you are completely informed of the condition of any property you could be contemplating buying or selling along with other solutions.

-We don’t just cooperate with you, we also collaborate with a number of large clients including municipal councils and banks and insurance companies.
-They seem to appreciate the peace of mind provided, because of the information contained included in our reports on building inspections.
+We do not just cooperate with you, we also have major clients, including the local authorities, banks and insurance companies.
+They seem to like this reassurance provided, because of the information contained included in our reports on building inspections.

-We have a systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into your report, you can actually see any problems that might be found.
-Thanks to our detailed report, it’s not surprising that we receive so many clients who recommend our service to family and friends.
+With our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues that may be discovered.
+Through our detailed report, it is not surprising that we get so many clients recommending our service to family and acquaintances.

 Comprehensive House Assessments